mbrio/react-pipeline/README.md

 ## Introduction

-React Pipeline consists of two exported classes, `Task` and `ReactPipeline`.
+React Pipeline exposes two public classes, `Task` and `ReactPipeline`.

 `Task` is an example class wired with everything available for use within `ReactPipeline` including a standard `render()` method, an empty `exec()` method